 For learning: the near future tense, verb infinitives

 Key vocabulary: reír – to smile, gozar – to enjoy, sufrir – to suffer

 Alvaro is hands down one of the best singers for practicing Spanish!
 All of his songs are easily understandable, but still enjoyable.
 For this he has become a huge hit internationally hit.
 He even caught the attention of J.Lo who features on one version of the song.
 The song is great to practice listening comprehension as well as prepositions in Spanish.
 Some prepositions or location words in the song include: bajo – under, a – at/to.

 The song itself is quite simple, easy to understand, and catchy.
 It is really a great karaoke song that you can learn to sing along with.
-I can recommend all of his songs for learning Spanish, but Puebla in particular has a great lyric video to go along with it.
+I can recommend all of his songs for learning Spanish, but Sofia is another great song with simple lyrics and a very catchy chorus.

 3. Rosas – La Oreja de Van Gogh

 La Oreja de Van Gogh is a band from Spain who have captivated the world with their beautiful and deep meaningful songs.
 They are especially popular for karaoke too!
 Their song Rosas is a heartfelt song about love and letting go.
 The song is lyrical, which can be a challenge as there is a lot lyrics.
 But the vocabulary and grammatical structures are quite simple.
 It uses both the simple past (pediste – you asked) and the present perfect past (he vuelto – I left).
 If you are learning the differences between the past tenses it is a great song to practice with.

 It is a great song if you already have some Spanish knowledge and are looking to improve your listening comprehension.
 If you liked Rosas, but want a more simple and upbeat song to study Spanish with you can try singing their song Pop.

 Key vocabulary: rosas – roses, la carita empapada – pouty face, pensar – to think